rbhebert/rbhebert.github.io/_pages/research.md

 # Works in Progress
 * “Medicaid Hearing Aid Mandates and Hearing Aid Purchasing Among Older Adults” (with Benjamin Ukert, Michelle Arnold, Brandy Lipton, and Michael F. Pesko)
 * “The Effect of Paid Sick Leave on Healthcare Expenditures” (with Kevin Callison, Michael F. Pesko, and Samuel Sturm)
-* “Cigarette Taxes and the Household Budget” (with Samuel Sturm, Chad Cotti, and Michael F. Pesko)
+* “Cigarette Taxes and the Household Budget” (with Samuel Sturm, Chad Cotti, Michael Darden, and Michael F. Pesko)
 * “Recreational Marijuana Laws and Body Weight” (with Jang Hyeok An and Ian Jung)